Relationships Matter

 There may be fully funded sessions available, dependent on funding being available.

-Bradford council have a range of FREE parenting programmes available both virtually and face to face.
+Bradford Council offer FREE parenting Programmes both virtually and face to face.
 These include:

 • courses which focus on developing communication and social skills